Julius Romison, a Jewish immigrant, began manufacturing confectionery in Dunedin about 1884.

 Jack McNamara moved the business to the current Oamaru site in 1949.

+Charles Diver, the confectioney chief and floor production manager was tasked with utilising waste product from other lollies of the time, and around 1952-54 the original classic Kiwi lolly, the Pineapple Chunk was born!
 In 1954 a joint venture was set up between Regina and Scanlen's Goblin Sweets Pty Ltd of Australia to produce chewing gum.

 In 1970 a separate factory for chewing gum production was completed on the Regina site.
 In 1972 the Scanlen's share of the chewing gum business was taken over by A.W.
 Allen of Melbourne.